purplesprinklesdev/censusProject_CSDS341/README.md

 - Ensure python and pip are intalled AND on your PATH

-- `pip insall -r requirements.txt`
+- `pip install -r requirements.txt`

 - `python main.py`